danielberkompas/ex_twiml/README.md

 they are supported by Twilio.
 You'll need to do this yourself.

 ### Unsupported Verbs?
-If the Twilio API adds a verb and I haven't yet created a macro for it, you can do two things:
+If the Twilio API adds a verb and I haven't yet added support for it, you can do two things:

 1. Submit a PR to add it